2018 KANJAM WORLD CHAMPIONSHIP

 - All playoff games will be played to regulation 21 points, in “best-of” series.

 - For each series, there will be one clipboard with a scoresheet provided.
-This scoresheet must be completed and handed in by the winning team once the series is over.
+This scoresheet must be completed and handed in to the main pavilion by the winning team once the series is over.
 Teams will not advance until this completed scoresheet is returned.
+Teams can certainly wait until the series is over before filling out their scoresheet if they wish to do so.

 - The top 4 teams from each division will receive a “bye” for the first round (Divisional Wild Card Round).